 How to Manage Piercing Pain For Children

-As a kid, having your ears pierced is an event that you remember for the rest of your life.
+Everyone remembers their first piercing!
 The excitement leading up to your appointment, getting to choose your jewelry, and the people who were there to celebrate with you are often fond memories that mark the experience.
 For many kids, the anticipation of their first ear piercing is accompanied by thoughts of how painful it will be.
-While ear piercing doesn’t cause a great amount of pain, the fear of pain can worsen the perception.
-Not to worry; we are here to help!
-Read on for all you need to know to help your child achieve their dream ear piercing experience with maximal comfort.
+While ear piercing itself doesn’t cause a great amount of pain, the fear of pain can worsen the perception.

 Understanding Ear Piercing Pain